 The study area includes all land within 200 feet of the I-70 First Tier EIS Selected Strategy (Improve Key Bottlenecks) defined footprint from west of The Paseo interchange to east of the Blue Ridge Cutoff interchange in Jackson County, Missouri.
 Download the study area map here.

 What is the project timeline?

-The study will last about 34 months and conclude in summer 2014.
+The study lasted 34 months and concluded in summer 2014.

 Will the study lead to construction projects?

 Since the beginning of the study, some of the recommendations have been complete or in the design phase.
 For example, rebuilding the bridges at Manchester Trafficway was complete in December 2015.
 Rebuilding the I-435 and I-70 interchange to remove left-hand exits is currently in design.
 Review all of the recommendations for improvement and leave your comments!